Cacti/documentation/How-To-Poller-5-to-1-min.md

 done
 ```

 Run script and wait.
-My experience - 5200 files took 100 minutes without paralelisation.
+My experience - 5200 files took 100 minutes without parallelization.
 Script will be output sometning like:
 ```console
 fortigate_1_-_fg200e4q17911506_traffic_in_7317.rrd
 NOTE: Using Native Arrays due to lack of SQLite.